nobias-fht/advanced-scripting/docs/course/pipelines/simple_object_tracking/append_file.md

 ??? question "What happens when we try to `append` a string to a file that does not exist?"
     Just like the `print` command we saw earlier, ImageJ will create the file.

-??? question "Update your script so that it uses `File.append` to write our coordnates to a file.
+??? example "Update your script so that it uses `File.append` to write our coordnates to a file.
 Make sure that it prints in the form `x-coordinate, y-coordinate` for each pair of coordinates"

-    ```javascript
+    ```javascript hl_lines="2 4"
     macro "get_mouse_xy [g]" {
       file_name = "path/to/file.txt";
       getCursorLoc(x, y, z, modifiers);